 In this partnership between HOT and Canoa de Tolda – Sociedade Socioambiental do Baixo São Francisco, for the first time in the region, data was collected in high-precision, collaborative digital terrain modeling to enable the mapping of populations in areas at-risk of flooding.
 Canoa de Tolda Project aimed to train local people from the lower stretch of São Francisco River basin to collect data.

-The Canoa de Tolda Project aimed to train local people from the lower stretch of the São Francisco River basin to collect data that will enable high-precision, collaborative digital terrain modeling for the first time in the region.
-The data will enable the mapping of populations in areas at risk of flooding with the intention of empowering them to defend their rights.
+The Canoa de Tolda project aims to train the local population of the lower basin of the São Francisco River to collect data that will allow, for the first time in the region, high-precision collaborative digital terrain modeling.
+The data will allow the mapping of populations in areas at risk of flooding with the intention of empowering them to defend their rights.

 Photo Credit - Marina Aragão, Ilha do Ferro - Alagoas